rmtew/incursion-roguelike/README.md

   1. Download and install Visual Studio 2013 Community Edition, if necessary.
   1. Enter the Incursion project directory.
+  1. Ensure that you have the EditorConfig extension installed.
+    1. Run Visual Studio.
+    1. Select the menu option: Tools -> Extensions and Updates.
+    1. Select the Online entry from the left-hand side list.
+    1. Search for and install EditorConfig.
+    1. Exit Visual Studio.
   1. Place `flex.exe` directly into the project directory.
   1. Extract `_dependencies-20141125.7z` over the `_dependencies` sub-directory.
 Check that you extracted it at the right level.
   1. Place `libtcod.dll` directly into the project directory (look in `_dependencies\libtcod\makefiles\Release`, it comes from `build_dependencies-20150127.7z`).